beerose/blog/content/posts/js-quiz/post.md

 In other words we can read the above code as: **foo + (+"bar")**.

 The unary plus applied to **"bar"** will try to coerce it to number.
-However **"bar"** is not a number or numeric string, so it's insetad connverted to NaN.
+However **"bar"** is not a number or numeric string, so it's instead converted to NaN.

 ---